PROJECT 2.9: Risk assessment of future carbon sources and sinks

-We’re also developing data products that show national and global carbon budget trajectories (carbon dioxide and methane), and how these are tracking on the pathways needed for global climate stabilisation by the end of the 21st century.
+We have also produce national and global carbon budget data products that show how carbon dioxide and methane levels are tracking on the pathways needed for global climate stabilisation by the end of the 21st century.

 For more information

 Dr Pep Canadell, CSIRO

 Watch the Project 2.9 summary video

 - Bastos et al. 2018.
 Impact of the 2015/2016 El Nino on the terrestrial carbon cycle constrained by bottom-up and top-down approaches, Philosophical Transactions of the Royal Society B, doi: Full paper |